Movie Marathon with Kids: Over 100 Movies for Families

 Musicals

-Musicals are another genre of movies that is typically family-friendly for all ages and also interesting to all ages.
+Musicals are another genre of movies that are typically family-friendly for all ages and also interesting to all ages.
 Some of my favorite musicals to watch as a family include:

 • Chitty Chitty Bang Bang